Exawind/exawind-builder/doc/source/introduction.rst

   ``rhodes``         NREL nightly build and test system
   ================= ============================================================================================

   The following compilers are configured for each machine.
+In situations where multiple compilers are present, we recommend that the users use the first one.
+  The latter ones have not received enough testing and might have issues.

   =============== ========================
   Environment     Compilers